 Motorcycle Injuries in South Carolina

 Every year thousands of Americans are injured and over one thousand (1,000) of those individuals die from their injuries.
 Needless to say motorcycle accidents are frequent and often deadly.
 Motorcycle riders in accidents involving other vehicles have a much higher risk of sustaining an injury when compared to those riding in an automobile.
 Further, motorist often do not see motorcycle riders and therefore cause a crash that could have been avoided.
-At Thompson and Pracht, LLP we believe that it is critical to look twice and save a life!
+At Thompson and Pracht, LLP our Lawyers believe that it is critical to look twice and save a life!

 - Motorcycles have a smaller profile on the road which makes them harder to see

 - They are lighter than most other vehicles

 - They lack the protective enclosures and safety features automobile occupants enjoy

 - Often riders are thrown from the motorcycle which usually results in serious injury

 - Hazards and abnormalities on the roadway more easily cause a rider to lose control of his motorcycle.

 These are just some of the reasons why motorcycle accident injuries tend to be serious and usually involve broken bones, traumatic brain injuries, scarring, permanent disfigurement and other serious injuries.